roiedanino/Face2Phase/README.md

 Two Phase Commit is a type of atomic commitment protocol (ACP).
 It is a distributed algorithm that coordinates all the processes that participate in a distributed atomic transaction on whether to commit or abort (roll back) the transaction (it is a specialized type of consensus protocol)

 # Architecture
-Each server runs the same code (symmetrically) with different configuration file (application.properties, replica.properties, etc), you can define servers ports, neo4j instance and specify replicas in the properites file
+Each server runs the same code (symmetrically) with a different configuration file (application.properties, replica.properties, etc), you can define servers ports, neo4j instance and specify replicas in the properites file

 #### For example: